Skip to content

 Top 6 Mountain Gorilla Threats & Conservation Efforts

-Mountain gorilla threats are complex and interconnected impacting both their health and populations in their natural habitats with about 1063 of them left in the wild.
+Mountain gorilla threats are complex and interconnected, impacting their health and populations in their natural habitats, with about 1063 of them left in the wild.
+They range from poaching, human-wildlife conflict, habitat loss, human disease transmission, and climate change.

 Despite the conservation efforts, these gentle giants still face critical threats that are affecting their survival in the wild.
-Mountain gorilla main threats include habitat loss to human encroachments which fragments their habitats hence limiting their food resources and encounters to socialize and mate.
+Mountain gorilla’s main threats include habitat loss to human encroachments which fragment their habitats hence limiting their food resources and encounters to socialize and mate.

 Poaching gorillas for bush meat and illegal pet trade have remained a concern.
-As gorilla are vulnerable to respiratory infections and other illness, Disease transmission most especially from humans pose a potential risk to their survival in the wild.
-Let us delve into details of these mountain gorilla threats;
+As gorillas are vulnerable to respiratory infections and other illnesses, Disease transmission most especially from humans poses a potential risk to their survival in the wild.

 Mountain Gorilla Threats